RedisLabs/redislabs-docs/content/rs/references/developing-for-active-active/region-application-failover-active-active.md

 ### Failing over

-When the application has determined it needs to fail over to another replica, it should simply re-establish its connections with the remote replica’s endpoint.
+When the application sees that it needs to failover to another replica, it should simply re-establish its connections with the endpoint on the remote replica.

 {{< note >}}
 Sample code that maps a hash slot to a key name can be found in this Python script.
 {{< /note >}}

-Note that the remote endpoint may not have received all locally performed and acknowledged writes, due to the asynchronous nature of Active/Active and Redis replication.
-The application should therefore be resilient against not reading its own recent writes.
-Those writes may either be:
+Because Active/Active and Redis replication are asynchronous, the remote endpoint may not have all of the locally performed and acknowledged writes.
+The application should be resilient against not reading its own recent writes.
+Those writes can be either:

-1. Lost forever, if the local replica has experienced double failure, loss of persistent files, etc.
+1. Lost forever, if the local replica has an event like experienced double failure or loss of persistent files.
 1. Temporarily unavailable, but will converge and show up at a later time if the local replica only experiences a temporary failure and still maintains a copy of this data in memory or as persistent files.

-## Fail-back Decision
+## Failback decision

-The application may choose the same liveness checks described above to continue monitoring the state of the failed replica after fail-over.
+The application can use the same liveness checks described above to continue monitoring the state of the failed replica after failover.

-Failing back is a more involved process: it is not enough for the local replica to be available, but we must also make sure it has successfully re-synced with remote replicas and that it is not in stale mode.
+Failback is a more involved process.
+It is not enough for the local replica to be available, but we must also make sure it has successfully re-synced with remote replicas and that it is not in stale mode.
 The PUB/SUB mechanism described above is an effective way to determine that a replica is available and not stale.

 Dataset-based mechanisms are potentially less reliable for several reasons:

-1. In order to determine that a local replica is not stale, it is not enough to simply read keys from it; it is also necessary to attempt to write to it.
+1. In order to determine that a local replica is not stale, it is not enough to simply read keys from it.
+It is also necessary to attempt to write to it.
-1. As stated above, remote writes for some keys may appear in the local replica before the replication link is back up and while the replica is still in stale mode.
+1. As stated above, remote writes for some keys appear in the local replica before the replication link is back up and while the replica is still in stale mode.
-1. A replica that has never been written to will never become stale, so on startup it will be immediately ready but serve stale data for a longer period of time.
+1. A replica that was never written to never becomes stale, so on startup it is immediately ready but serves stale data for a longer period of time.

 ## Replica Configuration Changes

-All fail-over and fail-back operations should be done strictly on the application side, and should not involve changes to the Active-Active configuration.
+All failover and failback operations should be done strictly on the application side, and should not involve changes to the Active-Active configuration.
 The only valid case for re-configuring the Active-Active deployment and removing a replica is when memory consumption becomes too high as garbage collection cannot be performed.
-Once a replica has been removed, it can only be re-joined as a new fresh replica thereby losing any writes that were not converged.
+Once a replica is removed, it can only be re-joined as a new fresh replica.
+Then it loses any writes that were not converged.